SaltyGrandpa/salty_tokenizer/README.md

 # Features
 * A unique security token is generated each time the server is started.
 If the token is figured out by a cheater (somehow), a restart will nullify their findings.
 * Tokens can only be requested by the client once.
-This prevents a cheater from attempting to retreive the token at a later time.
+This prevents a cheater from attempting to retrieve the token at a later time.
 * Players that trigger a server event without a valid security token are kicked from the game.

 # Installation